Friday, October 25, 2019

 We need women like her in the Muslim world—women of faith, who hear from God and do his will.

 Almighty God in heaven, thank you for this courageous woman.
 She cried out, she stated her case, she obeyed, she acted, she received and she was delivered from the grip of the debtor.
 How merciful and compassionate you are, Lord!
-I ask you to give to your Church women who have come out of Islam and put their faith in Jesus—women of faith and action, just like that oil seller.
+I ask you to give your Church women who have come out of Islam and put their faith in Jesus—women of faith and action, just like the “Oil Seller.”

 I pray for other prayer warriors.
 It is possible that you are about to do a miracle in their lives.
 Help all of us to bring you our empty pots.
 May your unending flow of oil fill us.
 For the sake of Jesus, my Lord, amen.

 Without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him (Hebrews 11:6, NIV).